 The cost for a season pass is regular admission price plus an additional $12 for adults and $7.50 for kids.
-And a full year of admission is included for free.
+If you want a full year of admission, that IS included for free.

 Season passes can be purchased at the Gift Shop as well as receive 10% off gift shop purchases with your season pass card.

 Visiting the Manitou Cliff Dwellings Museum

 After turning onto Cliff Dwellings Road, you will find plenty of parking spaces along the road leading up to the Museum.

 And parking in the designated parking spaces is totally free.

 The preserve and museum is made up of 6 different areas for uncovering the local Indian history and exploring.